CARCADM/AtlasEngine/readme.md

 though I haven't even started to consider Lua integration to the game engine yet.

+## OpenGL and other reqirements

+We will be using OpenGL for the majority of the rendering paired with the common Open source library for renderering, SDL.
+On top of that, to make loading the OpenGL calls much easier, since it includes less boiler plate, we will also be using GLAD along with everything.
+The majority of the project is compiled using CMake with a sub-directory system.
+This will provide structure to the project and make CMake files much easier to debug.
+The CMake files are not auto generated and are written entirely by me.

+> Permalink to GLAD download: https://glad.dav1d.de/#language=c&specification=gl&api=gl%3D4.6&api=gles1%3Dnone&api=gles2%3Dnone&api=glsc2%3Dnone&profile=core&loader=on

+The above permalink describes what version and features of OpenGL I am taking advantage of.

 ## Project Overview

 ### Creating the neccessary subsystems: